sillygoose/multisma2/README.md

 ```

 ### Home Assistant
-This last example is a dashboard made in Home Assistant driven by the MQTT output of **multisma2**, this was done first since MQTT support was completed before learning how the InfluxDB operated.
+This last example is a dashboard made in Home Assistant driven by the MQTT output of **multisma2**.

 ![Home Assistant dashboard using MQTT:](https://raw.githubusercontent.com/sillygoose/multisma2/main/images/home-assistant-production.jpg)

+## Errors
+If you happen to make errors and get locked out of your inverters (confirm by being unable to log into an inverter using the WebConnect browser interface), the Sunny Boy inverters can be reset by

+- disconnect grid power from inverters (usually one or more breakers)
+- disconnect DC power from the panels to the inverters (rotary switch on each inverter)
+- wait 2 minutes
+- restore DC power via each rotary switch
+- restore grid power via breakers

 ## Thanks
 Thanks for the following packages used to build this software: